tyson-swetnam/srer-wgew/sfm/osmo_video_edit.md

 I use `%03d` to add the number of images, here I am trying to keep my images under 1,000 per video.

 `-qscale:v 2` renders the highest quality `.jpg`

+## Editing exported .jpg EXIF

+I wanted to add the camera information from the Sony a6000 back into the exported .jpgs created by FFmpeg.